Dhghomon/easy_rust/README.md

 }
 ```

 `handle` is now a `JoinHandle`.
 What do we do with it?
 We use a method called `.join()`.
 This method means "wait until all the threads are done" (it waits for the threads to join it).
-So now just write `handle.join()` and it will wait for every of the threads to finish.
+So now just write `handle.join()` and it will wait for each of the threads to finish.

 ```rust
 fn main() {